jarends/fork-func/README.md

 **path**
 The absolute or relative path to a module, exporting a function.
 If relative, it must be relative to the calling module.
-If the function is a named export of a module you can append the name seperated by ```::``` to the path.
+If the function is a named export of a module you can append the name separated by ```::``` to the path.
 For example, if you have a module ```'./a'``` exporting a function ```b```, you can do:

 ```fork './a::b', arg0, arg1, ..., callback```